Jessica Killings Shows Off Fit Figure In Tiny Black Bikini

-Jessica Killings showed off her fit body to her nearly 2 million Instagram followers on Thursday, June 11, when she took to the popular social media platform to post a smoldering snapshot of herself clad in a skimpy bikini.
+Jessica Killings flaunted her fit body for her nearly 2 million Instagram followers on Thursday, June 11, when she took to the popular social media platform to post a smoldering snapshot of herself clad in a skimpy bikini.

 The photo showed the Instagram model outdoors while leaning against a white wooden railing.
-She rested her right elbow on a large black backpack that brandished her last name embroidered in white above the logo of 1st Phorm, a brand Killings is a model and ambassador for.
+She rested her right elbow on a large black backpack that brandished her last name embroidered in white above the logo of 1st Phorm, a brand she represents as a model and ambassador.
 She rested her head against her hand as she glanced at the camera with soft eyes and a coy smile.

 Killings sizzled in a tiny all-black two-piece bathing suit for a classic look.
-She rocked a triangle-cut bikini top that was quite small, showcasing her cleavage and underboob.
+She rocked a triangle-cut top that was quite small, showcasing her cleavage and underboob.
 It had spaghetti straps that tied behind her neck.
 She teamed her top with a pair of matching bottoms with medium straps that she wore high on her sides, allowing her to showcase her toned hips.
-She completed her style with a black-and-blue plaid shirts, which she wore lowered onto her forearms.
+She completed her style with a black-and-blue plaid shirt, which she wore lowered onto her forearms.

 She parted her honey-colored hair in the middle and styled it in wavy strands.
 She appeared to be wearing a bit of makeup, seemingly black liner, mascara, and bronzer on her cheekbones.
 The picture was taken in Santa Monica, California, by Kevin Ostajewski, according to the geotag and photo tag.

-Killings paired the photo with a motivational caption in which she urged her fans to practice self-care, eat a balanced diet and exercise, as she reminded everyone that the past couple of months have been hard on many.
+Killings paired the snap with a motivational caption in which she urged her fans to practice self-care, eat a balanced diet, and exercise, as she reminded everyone that the past couple of months have been hard on many.
 She also thanked 1st Phorm for being inclusive.

 The post has attracted more than 12,600 likes and over 210 comments within the first hour.
 Instagram users took to the comments section to shower Killings with compliments or to simply express their reaction using emoji.